alibaba/innodb-java-reader/README.md

 }
 ```

-Note that in MySQL 5.7 or earlier version, usually page 3 will be the root page of the clustered index, page 4 will be the root of the first secondary key, etc. After MySQL 8.0 or later, page 3 is usually the SDI page with data dictionary, and root page will usually goes next to page 4. `innodb-java-reader` assumes the root page is either page 3 or 4 and can work smartly to determine where to start.
+Note that in MySQL 5.7 or earlier version, usually page 3 will be the root page of the clustered index, page 4 will be the root of the first secondary key, etc. After MySQL 8.0 or later, page 3 is usually the SDI page with data dictionary, and root page will usually go next to page 4. `innodb-java-reader` assumes the root page is either page 3 or 4 and can work smartly to determine where to start.

 #### Range query by primary key